 A previous blog talked about hoarding and grief being related along with the fact hoarding affects more than the hoarder.
 What do you think is behind the reason why some individuals become hoarders in the first place?
 Delving further into past experiences of loss, plus past and present coping skills may shed light on this topic.

 Perhaps, past experiences growing up as a child and/or loss experiences as an adult combine together to create unhealthy coping skills resulting in hoarding.
-Perhaps a sense or need to hold on to material items is used as a replacement for the love and connection not received from other avenues or due to a deep death loss experience.
+A sense or need to hold on to material items may be used as a replacement for the love and connection not received from other avenues or due to a deep death loss or trauma experience.

 The perception of not being loved and perhaps accepted by others is a perception on the hoarder’s part.
-In many cases there are family and friends who want to be supportive, but the hoarder stops any attempt to make the living space and their lives more socially acceptable.
+In many cases there are family and friends who do love them and want to be supportive, but the hoarder stops any attempt to make the living space and their lives more socially acceptable.

 Someone once said, “Love them anyway.”